nyc-crh/site/content/home/_index.md

   - title: Featured Topic
     img: elizabeth-cisco.jpg
     alt: Mrs. Elizabeth Cisco is a Black woman seated in an ornate chair and wearing a formal full-length dress
-    text: Explore Black and Latina women’s education advocacy in New York City from from the late 1800s to the present.
+    text: Explore Black and Latina women's education advocacy in New York City from from the late 1800s to the present.
     btn:
       text: View topic
       url: /topics/black-latina-women/